Jacqui Stockdale’s new exhibition ‘Ghost Hoovanah’ will show at the gallery from 30 June – 21 July 2018

-‘Ghost Hoovanah’ comprises eight photographs and a large painted wall work.
-The new images explore the play between dualities; human and animal, ghost and mortal, memory and documented history.
-In the photographs both animal and human subjects are clad in headdresses and posed in front of a hand painted backdrop of an old gold mining quarry in Bendigo.
-It was originally called Dai Gum San, meaning, Big Gold Mountain, a land of Hope and Fortune.
+We are delighted to invite you to view Ghost Hoovanah, an exhibition of new work by Jacqui Stockdale.
+Introducing live animals into the picture, Stockdale explores the play between dualities and re-examines the notion of migration and voyage as part of the Australian story.
+Her theatrical portraits integrate human and animal, ghost and mortal, memory and documented history.
+In the photographs her new subjects are clad in headdresses and posed in front of a large hand painted backdrop depicting the remains of a gold mining quarry in Bendigo, Victoria.
+It was originally a Chinese precinct called Dai Gum San, meaning, Big Gold Mountain, land of Hope and Fortune.

-‘This is the crux of the artist’s revisionist position is the reanimation of voices that paternal histories repress.
+‘The crux of the artist’s revisionist position is the reanimation of voices that paternal histories repress.
 The awakening brings forth mothers, monsters, lovers and the wild folk, known to haunt the colonial scene.’
-Damian Smith, 2018
+(Damian Smith, 2018)